kahunacohen/real-world-fp/README.md

 ## A Functional Implementation

 Now let's fix these issues by applying the principles of fp we mentioned in the beginning of this post.
+But before we get started let's discuss the principles in a bit more detail.

 ### Pure Functions as Primary Building Blocks